santiment/academy/src/docs/labels/blocked/index.md

 ---

 ## Description
-This address has been blocked by custodial stablecoin provider.
+This address has been blocked by an authorized entity.

 ## API Name
 `blocked`